cs4804-24c/final/README.md

 Procedure
 ==
 >1.
-Have the participant start the survey.
+Have the participant start the survey.\n
 >2.
 The survey will display a particular iconograph array, before asking the participant to enter an answer to a question.
 >3. all questions will have straightforward, numeric answers, or a choice between a small set of answers.
 No short answer or long answer questions are included.
 >4.
 There are three different visualizations to test, and about two questions per visualization.